 You could do yourself a big favour and believe next to nothing like a willy-nilly, for things may get saner that way.
-[Link].
+Link].
 Many accommodations that ensue from taking some man-fishing Hindu gurus on their word, do not further a fulfilling, rewarding living, a healthy way of life.
 Yogananda - and his lengthened arm SRF, holds strict views against sex, have set up weekend fasting that is, possibly, without merit, want you to donate and will to their church, and offer written guru guidance that may cause sleep deprivation as well.
-In short, SRF and Yogananda invade private spheres against sound carnal pleasures, make changes in Christianity's God-concepts, and ask for a suspect, oath-confirmed loyalty for many lives, if needs be.
+In short, SRF and Yogananda invade private spheres against sound carnal pleasures, make changes in Christianity's God-concepts, and ask for a suspect, oath-confirmed loyalty.

 To repeat, there is much at stake if we give up rational questioning, and it should be worthwhile to go rational.
 Instead of accommodating helpful yoga teachings to more or less rabid Christianity, I would prefer going for true benefits.
 You must dare to go against a big Führer problem in this.
 Maybe it helps to be made aware that Yogananda hails dictatorship too, but not in his autobiography.
 He has "many mouths", that one, and his sect and publishers has authoritarian sides beneath gentle phrasing.

-Here is one Yogananda quote: ""Ever fed, never satisfied; never fed, ever satisfied" is a true axiom about unwholesome sense experiences [Ak 195]."
+Here is one Yogananda quote: ""Ever fed, never satisfied; never fed, ever satisfied" is a true axiom about unwholesome sense experiences (Yogananda 1997, 195)."
 He also says, in other words, that "Too much of a good thing is a bad thing".
 As the other evidence points out, he means "Much of a good thing is a bad thing" too, and that may be alarming.
 Compare his guidelines for "colonies", as he called the self-supporting communities that his fellowship has abandoned (!).
 He wanted followers to go hatless and in sandals - or barefooted - in the snow or burning sun.
-[More]
+[Rash guidelines again]

-Sound mesure is not to be forgotten.
-Beware of a cloven foot, that is what I say.
+Sound measure is not to be forgotten.
+Beware of a cloven foot.